 We take steps to ensure SEND pupils are not treated less favourably than other pupils.
-Please find further information within this policy.
+Please find further information within the SEN Policy.

 The Head Teachers and the SENCO have overall responsibility for SEND and Inclusion.

 Inclusion issues are regularly discussed at Senior Leadership meetings.
 Provision for children with SEND is constantly under review and amended where and when necessary.